 Why do we focus on plastic and what is the Plastic Free Challenge?

-Plastic never bio-degrades and disrupts our endocrine system, causing cancer, infertility, and many other diseases.
+Plastic never bio-degrades and disrupts our endocrine system, and is suspected to cause cancer, infertility, and many other diseases.
 The Plastic Free Challenge is designed to raise awareness and promote solutions.
 The campaign is fueled by creative contributions and your participation.
 We endorse sustainability by publicly posting selfies and other clever and inspiring images to our social media feeds and challenging others to do the same.
 We use the hash tag #PlasticFreeChallenge to tie it all together.
 We lead by example and influence our circle of friends.

-Challenge yourself to avoid using single-use plastics during this the social media event.
-Then document your process and solutions on social media and spread the word!
+Challenge yourself to avoid using single-use plastics during our social media campaigns and ongoing.
+And document your process by posting on social media to spread the word! #PlasticFreeChallenege

 Document your creative solutions to living without single-use plastic and post them on social media using the tag #plasticfreechallenge.
 If you are a musician, artist, or other creative type you can show off your skills by creating a piece that highlights the mission of the Plastic Free Challenge and send it to us or tag us on social media.
 Learn more about Musician and Artist Challenges.